 As part of its efforts, the Pan-American Health Organization (PAHO) has created a fact sheet on understanding the infodemic and misinformation.

 In addition to public health agencies, health communicators also have a responsibility to help combat infodemics related to health.
 So, how can we help?

 1. Do not become a part of the problem – always verify sources

 As health communicators, we are duty-bound to provide accurate information.
-Do not fall prey to the need to circulate information too quickly.
+Learn how to write clearly about COVID-19 and do not fall prey to the need to circulate information too quickly.